- Dogs And Fireworks Just Don't Get Along

 Fireworks And Dogs: One Last Thought

 It's wise to keep an eye on your dog during the noisier holidays and make sure they're doing okay.
-Handing them a calming CBD treat, giving them some affection and making sure they are safe and sound is a great way to go.
-Getting them a micro-chip can't hurt either!
+Handing them a calming CBD treat, giving them some affection, and making sure they are safe and sound is a great way to go.
+Getting them microchipped can't hurt either!